-The 4th of July is just days away and that means you’ll have plenty of opportunities to watch fireworks.
-That being said, no two viewing locations are the same so it doesn’t hurt to switch things up from year to year.
-With that in mind, 5 of the best spots to watch the Seattle 4th of July firework.
+The 4th of July will be here before you know it and that means it’s time to figure out where you’ll be watching the fireworks.
+No two viewing locations are the same so it doesn’t hurt to switch things up from year to year.
+With that in mind, 5 of the best spots to watch the Seattle 4th of July fireworks.

 If you’re not keen on going to Capitol Hill you can always head over to the opposite hill, Queen Anne.
 There you can head to spots like the Queen Anne Greenbelt, 5th and Lynn Park, and more.
 Further down the hill, you can also try your luck at the Westlake Greenbelt.

 Along the slope of Capitol Hill, you’ll find Lakeview Blvd E. This winding stretch of road has several places where you can find glimpses of Lake Union.
 Walk up and down the road or find one spot to view the show, the choice is yours.

 Want to be in north Seattle but avoid Gas Works Park?
-Consider Wallingford Ave N. The street runs towards Lake Union and provides some decent views the close you are to the lake.
+Consider Wallingford Ave N. The street runs towards Lake Union and provides some decent views the closer you are to the lake.
 That being said you can also try any of the neighboring streets.
 Just be prepared for crowds.

 Happy 4th of July, Seattle!